Frank Rosenblatt: Perceptron

-Research on comparable devices was also being conducted in other places such as SRI, and many researchers had big expectations on what they could do.
+Research on comparable devices was also being conducted in other places such as SRI, and many researchers had big expectations for what they could do.
 The initial excitement became somewhat reduced, however, when in 1969 Marvin Minsky and Seymour Papert published the book "Perceptrons".
 Minsky and Papert considered elementary perceptrons with restrictions on the neural inputs: a bounded number of connections or a relatively small diameter of A-units receptive fields.
 They proved that under these constraints, an elementary perceptron cannot solve some problems, such as the connectivity of input images or the parity of pixels in them.
 Thus, Rosenblatt proved omnipotence of the unrestricted elementary perceptrons, whereas Minsky and Papert demonstrated that abilities of perceptrons with restrictions are limited.
 These results are not contradictory, but the Minsky and Papert book was widely (and wrongly) cited as the proof of strong limitations of perceptrons.
-(For detailed elementary discussion of the first Rosenblatt's theorem and its relation to Minsky and Papert work we refer to a recent note.)
+(For detailed elementary discussion of the first Rosenblatt's theorem and its relation to Minsky and Papert's work, refer to a recent note.)

 After research on neural networks returned to the mainstream in the 1980s, new researchers started to study Rosenblatt's work again.
 This new wave of study on neural networks is interpreted by some researchers as being a contradiction of hypotheses presented in the book Perceptrons, and a confirmation of Rosenblatt's expectations.

 The Mark I Perceptron, which is generally recognized as a forerunner to artificial intelligence, currently resides in the Smithsonian Institution in Washington D.C.
 The Mark I was able to learn, recognize letters, and solve quite complex problems.

 Isometric view of Tobermory, Phase I.

 Tobermory, a scaled up perceptron machine, was built between 1961 and 1967, with a focus on speech recognition.
 It occupied an entire room.
 It was a neural network with 4 layers, with 12,000 weights implemented by toroidal magnetic cores.
 By the time of its completion, simulation on digital computers had become faster than purpose-built perceptron machines.